ku-sldg/plih/_ids/1-Adding-IDs.md

 # Adding Identifiers

-The first significant addition we will make to our language is an _identifier_ using a `bind` expression.
+The first significant addition we will make to our language is _identifiers_ using a `bind` expression.
 The `bind` expression is like a _let_.
 It defines a value and binds it to an identifier that may then be used in a subsequent expression.
 Consider this trivial example defining `x` to be `5+2`:

 {% highlight text %}
 bind x = 5+2 in